oksanaokhten/ambrosia/README.md

 - My project is based on Boutique Ado Tutorial.
 Python, JavaScript, CSS and HTML code were copied from it step-by-step and changed a little for my app's needs.
 News and Contact apps I have created on the base of this tutorial as well.
 - Bootstrap HTML, CSS and JavaScript code was used for a modern responsive front-end.
 ### **Content**
 - Content of User stories was writen to Boutique Ado Tutorial.
-News Management and Contact Form parts was added to it.
+I copied it and added News Management and Contact Form parts.
 ### **Media**
 - The Front Page Image were obtained from [Unsplash.com](https://unsplash.com/photos/tTHIC3uO6Ng).
 ### **Acknowledgements**